saltire/android-emoji-pidgin/README.md

 ## Installation

-Copy the `android-emoji-theme` folder to `~/.purple/smileys` on Linux or Mac, or `%APPDATA%/Roaming/.purple/smileys` on Windows.
+Copy the `android-emoji-theme` folder to `~/.purple/smileys` on Linux, or `%APPDATA%/Roaming/.purple/smileys` on Windows.
+For Adium on Mac, copy and rename the folder to `~/Library/Application\ Support/Adium\ 2.0/Emoticons/android-emoji-theme.AdiumEmoticonSet`.

 You can then select the theme from Pidgin's Preferences menu, under Themes.